Terms of Sale

-Grainger may procure product not available through the Grainger catalog or available on www.grainger.com for a customer from other sources (“Sourced Product(s)”).
+Grainger may procure product not available through Grainger catalogs or available on www.grainger.com for a customer from other sources (“Sourced Product(s)”).
 Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with freight and handling fee paid by Grainger and charged to customer.
 Sourced Product may not be returned without a return goods authorization issued by Grainger.
 Grainger, at its sole discretion, may withhold the issuance of such authorization.
 A restocking fee may apply for any returned Sourced Product.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO SOURCED PRODUCTS.
-THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER WILL BE CUSTOMER'S SOLE REMEDY.
+THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE SOURCED PRODUCT WILL BE CUSTOMER'S SOLE REMEDY.

 7. Custom Product.